231031/231031/README.md

 # About me:
-My name is Kanlaypaht.
+My name is Kanlayaphat.
 I'm currently a computer engineering student at KMUTT.
 I'm interested in Software Development and Machine Learning.

 ## Competitions
 - 3rd prize Sirisoft X KMUTT Hackathon 2023